-The MPH offerings from the U. T. School of Public Health - Houston will begin with the Fall Semester 1992 and instruction will take place on the U. T. El Paso campus.
+The Master of Public Health (MPH) offerings from the U. T. Public Health School - Houston will begin with the Fall Semester 1992 with instruction on the U. T. El Paso campus.
 The initial courses will be from the core curriculum of the program.
 The mission of the satellite program is to contribute to the promotion of health and prevention of disease by providing exemplary teaching, research, and community service to the people of El Paso and the West Texas area.
-The 71st Texas Legislature authorized the establishment of the MPH at U. T. El Paso with funding as a Special Item in the amount of \$793,505 to the U. T. Health Science Center - Houston and \$147,053 to U. T. El Paso for the 1992-93 biennium
+The 71st Texas Legislature authorized the establishment of the Master of Public Health at U. T. El Paso with funding as a special item in the amount of \$793,505 to the U. T. Health Science Center - Houston and \$147,053 to U. T. El Paso for the 1992-93 biennium.

-The MPT/BSOT offerings from the U. T. Allied Health Sciences School - Galveston will be located in the College of Nursing and Allied Health Building, a short distance from the main U. T. El Paso campus.
+The Master of Physical Therapy/Bachelor of Science degree in Occupational Therapy (MPT/BSOT) offerings by the U. T. Allied Health Sciences School - Galveston will be located in the College of Nursing and Allied Health Building, a short distance from the U. T. El Paso campus.
 There are seventy students currently enrolled at U. T. El Paso in the pre-professional portion of the curriculum for the MPT/BSOT programs.
 Twenty students who successfully complete the pre-professional portion of the program will be selected for admission to each program.
 The professional portion of the curriculum will begin with classes in the Occupational Therapy program scheduled to begin in January 1993 and a Physical Therapy program to begin in May 1993.
 Enrollment is expected to grow by four students per year in each program until maximum class sizes of 32 in Occupational Therapy and 36 in Physical Therapy are achieved.
 The total funding provided by the 71st Legislature for the MPT/BSOT programs was \$1,145,967.

 Space planning is complete for both programs.
-An application for an anatomy laboratory is pending review by the Texas State Anatomical Review Board.
-Approval is anticipated at their May 1992 meeting.
+An application for an anatomy laboratory is pending review by the Texas Anatomical Review Board.
 A review of these satellite programs is being conducted by the staff of the Texas Higher Education Coordinating Board with final approval anticipated in July 1992.

-It is anticipated that these programs will enhance the development of a regional center of professional public health education and allied health training by collaborating with governmental, nongovernmental, and international agencies on health, health-related, and environmental issues along the United States-Mexico border.
+It is anticipated that these programs will enhance the development of a regional center for professional public health education and allied health training by collaborating with governmental, nongovernmental, and international agencies on health, health-related, and environmental issues along the United States-Mexico border.